FredrikPedersen/Learning_Kotlin/README.md

   of your choosing.
 - Member functions (methods in Java-lingo) are called just like in Java, by instantiating an object of a class and then calling *classObject.method()*
+- In Kotlin, functions are first-class citizens, meaning they can be stored in variables and data structures, and can be passed as arguments to and returned from other higher-order functions.
+I.e. you can perform any operation on function that are possible for other non-function values.
+  - This is not covered in the course, so see the [Kotlin Docs](#https://kotlinlang.org/docs/lambdas.html)

 `````Kotlin
 //Full syntax